Optimal control of the future via prospective learning with control: Prospective Learning without control (PLiC)

 \textbf{Main result} The main result of~\citet{De-Silva2024-jj} is approximating a variant of~\Cref{eq:perm}, under suitable assumptions, satisfies our theoretical goal.
 The key assumptions are (a) consistency and (b) uniform concentration.
 The focus in that work was on settings in which our decisions $\hat{h}^t(x_s,s)$ had no impact on future outcomes or distributions.
 In such cases, we can ignore the sum in~\Cref{eq:perm}, because all that matters for the current decision is the instantaneous loss.
 Here, we are interested in general settings where the decisions also impact future distributions and losses.

-\textbf{Relationship to prospective learning without control} The observed \textit{data} triples in PL+C are $(x_s,y_{s+1}(x_{s+1}),s)$, rather than $(x_s,y_s,s)$ in PL-C. Note that these data triples differ in two ways.
-First, the index on $y$ changes from $s$ to $s+1$ as we go from PL-C to PL+C; this is required because the rewards are necessarily a function of the action of the agent.
-Second, rather than the entire vector of output being observed as in PL-C, in PL+C, we only obtain a partial observation: the reward at the location we happen to currently inhabit.
-This renders PL+C closely related to causal inference, in which the outcomes are defined as a function of the intervention (or treatment), and therefore only partially observed, leading to the potential outcomes framework~\cite{Neyman1923-aw, Rubin1974-gt}. \textit{Hypotheses} are no longer maps from $\XX \times \TT$ to $\YY$, rather, they map to $\XX$ and $\Real_+$. \textit{Loss} in PL with or without control is the cumulative instantaneous loss.
-However, in PL-C, instantaneous loss is typically an error signal, e.g., the difference between the predicted output and the actual output.
-In PL+C, loss is just a negative reward.
-Moreover, loss is not observed for any of the decisions that the agent did not make, necessitating the use of some surrogate loss function in practice. \textit{Learners} map from data to hypotheses, though the data are subtly different due to the time indices and partial observation. \textit{Assumptions} can be the same, though note that the future data are now necessarily a function of the learner and hypothesis in PL+C, whereas they were not necessarily in PL-C. The \textit{theoretical goal} is the same, modulo replacing the loss from PL-C with that from PL+C. The \textit{empirical goal} changes somewhat similarly, insofar as in PL+C we cannot directly solve~\Cref{eq:PFgoal}, so we use a surrogate optimization problem,~\Cref{eq:perm2}.
+\paragraph{Relationship to prospective learning without control} The observed \textit{data} triples in PLuC are $(x_s,y_{s+1}(x_{s+1}),s)$, rather than $(x_s,y_s,s)$ in PLiC.
+Note that these data triples differ in two ways.
+First, the index on $y$ changes from $s$ to $s+1$ as we go from PLiC to PLuC; this is required because the rewards are necessarily a function of the action of the agent.
+Second, rather than the entire vector of output being observed as in PLiC, in PLuC, we only obtain a partial observation: the reward at the location we happen to currently inhabit.
+This renders PLuC closely related to causal inference, in which the outcomes are defined as a function of the intervention (or treatment), and therefore only partially observed, leading to the potential outcomes framework~\cite{Neyman1923-aw, Rubin1974-gt}. \textit{Hypotheses} are no longer maps from $\XX \times \TT$ to $\YY$, rather, they map to $\XX$ and $\Real_+$. \textit{Loss} in PL with or without control is the cumulative instantaneous loss.
+However, in PLiC, instantaneous loss is typically an error signal, e.g., the difference between the predicted output and the actual output.
+In PLuC, loss is just a negative reward.
+Moreover, loss is not observed for any of the decisions that the agent did not make, necessitating the use of some surrogate loss function in practice. \textit{Learners} map from data to hypotheses, though the data are subtly different due to the time indices and partial observation. \textit{Assumptions} can be the same, though note that the future data are now necessarily a function of the learner and hypothesis in PLuC, whereas they were not necessarily in PLiC.
+The \textit{theoretical goal} is the same, modulo replacing the loss from PLiC with that from PLuC.
+The \textit{empirical goal} changes somewhat similarly, insofar as in PLuC we cannot directly solve~\Cref{eq:PFgoal}, so we use a surrogate optimization problem,~\Cref{eq:perm2}.